joelphimes/Niger-Political-Shift-Examination/README.md

 Image Source:https://www.nytimes.com/2023/07/27/world/africa/niger-coup-president-bazoum.html

+This is a detailed timeline of Niger's tumultuous journey over the span of nearly three decades, highlighting the country's political instability, characterized by coups and transitions in leadership.

 1996:\
 Army officers stage a coup overthrowing President Mahamane Ousmane and Prime Minister Hama Amadou in January, saying a political deadlock had threatened economic reforms, incurring the anger of former colonial power France.